SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 * Darkvision: Perfect vision in low-light, somewhat blinded by bright lights.
-* Rocksniff: You always know the location of nearby jewels and minerals.
 * Earthhardy: You are tougher than sun-dwellers, often recovering from injuries or poison thought to be lethal.

 **Fair Folk**

-* Magic-Sense: You can tell when arcane energies are at work, and where.
+* Magic-Sense: You can tell when arcane energies are at work.
 * Third Eye: You cannot be fooled by magical illusions, save those created by one of your own.
-* Fae Cunning: Whether by the reputation of your people or some ancient ways other-kind cannot lie to you.

 **Smallfolk**